West Lakes, South Australia: Demographics

 Approximately 47% of the population was male, and 53% female.
 West Lakes has a median age of 54, which is 13 years older than the median South Australian age.

 Median household weekly income sat at $1,548, and 27% of West Lakes residents had completed tertiary education.

 71% of residents were born in Australia, with England (6%), Italy (2%), China (1.7%) and Germany (1.2%) rounding out the top five.
 0.9% of West Lakes residents identified as Indigenous Australians.

 Public transport

-Westfield West Lakes features a bus interchange, whilst the remainder of the suburb is serviced by various cross-suburban, intra-suburban, and citybound routes.
+Westfield West Lakes features a bus interchange, whilst the remainder of the suburb is serviced by various Adelaide Metro routes.